maxoe/Doomed/README.md

 # Doomed
-A game about a maze that does not follow the rules of your mind.
+A buggy game about a maze that does not follow the rules Euclidean space.

 # How to Build